 To obtain the best performance of engineered flooring in the long term, it is important to follow guidelines which are available on request.
 As there is no reliable way of recording or monitoring the heating-system settings and room conditions over time, it would be impossible to prove or disprove whether all the guidelines had been followed; therefore, we cannot give a guarantee.

-15.1.
-Neither party shall be liable for any default due to any act of God, war, strikes, lock outs, riots, accidents, fire, breakdown of plant, machinery or shortage or unavailability of raw materials from a natural source of supply.
+16.1.
+Neither party shall be liable for any default due to any act of God, war, global pandemic, strikes, lock outs, riots, accidents, fire, break-down of plant, machinery or shortage or unavailability of raw materials from a natural source of supply.

-15.2.
-The seller shall be entitled to delay or cancel delivery or to reduce the amount delivered if it is prevented from or hindered in or delayed in manufacturing, obtaining or delivering the goods by normal routes or means of delivery through circumstances beyond its control.

 16.2.
+The trader shall be entitled to delay or cancel delivery or to reduce the amount delivered if it is prevented from or hindered in or delayed in manufacturing, obtaining or delivering the goods by normal routes or means of delivery through circumstances beyond its control.

+17.2.
 These terms and conditions are subject to change at any time without prior notice.
-In addition to the above the seller retains title to all goods until payment is received in full.
+In addition to the above the trader retains title to all goods until payment is received in full.
 Goods that are unpaid for can be collected/removed from any location if deemed necessary.
-The seller retains the right to accept orders and payments if stocks have temporarily expired, fulfilling the order upon stock replenishment.
+The trader retains the right to accept orders and payments if stocks have temporarily expired, fulfilling the order upon stock replenishment.
 If an item is out of stock the customer will be contacted whereupon if the waiting time is viewed as too long by either party a full refund and order cancellation can be effected.
-The seller retains the right to cancel any order by notifying the buyer by email without detailed disclosure.
+The trader retains the right to cancel any order by notifying the consumer by email without detailed disclosure.

-16.3.
-The seller will accept no responsibility for subsequent theft of any goods once delivered to an agreed location, the buyer must make necessary arrangements to avoid this possibility.
+17.3.
+The trader will accept no responsibility for subsequent theft of any goods once delivered to an agreed location, the consumer must make necessary arrangements to avoid this possibility.
 British Hardwoods is a trading division of Broadsword Timber.